-Most foxgloves thrive in light or even deep shade, although some species come from the Mediterranean and so need a sunny position.
+Most foxgloves thrive in light or shade, although some species come from the Mediterranean so need a sunny position.

-Although foxgloves prefer lighter soils, they will grow well on heavy clay soils with lots of added organic matter, such as compost.
+Although foxgloves prefer lighter soils, they will grow well on heavy clay soils with added organic matter, such as compost.

 As well as the common foxglove, Digitalis purpurea, the following are some of the other excellent garden plants: